dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1901.md

 The Macro dialog box appears.

-3. In the Macro Name field, type the function’s name.
+3. In the Macro Name field, type the function's name.

-Note that the function doesn’t appear in the list of macros; you must type the
+Note that the function doesn't appear in the list of macros; you must type the

 name.